 How To Clean And Lubricate Hedge Trimmer Blades

-If you have ever owned a hedge trimmer you will know that following use the blades have picked up a combination of sticky sap, dust, leaves, wood dust and anything else they may have come in contact with.
-This will not immediately affect the performance of your trimmer, but if you do not deal with it, it will eventually start to affect both the sharpness and the smooth sliding of the blades.
-In the end you may have to sharpen your trimmer blades to recover performance, and believe me, sharpening blades is a lot more difficult.
+If you have ever owned a hedge trimmer you will know that following use, the blades have picked up a combination of sticky sap, dust, leaves, resin, wood dust and anything othe substitute they may have come in contact with jammed in them.
+This will not immediately affect the performance of your trimmer, but if you do not deal with it, it will eventually start to affect both the sharpness and the smooth sliding of the blades and they may go rusty.
+In the end your strimmer blades may need to be sharpened to recover performance, and believe me, sharpening blades is a lot more difficult.

-If you haven’t already got one, take a look at our article on picking the best hedge trimmer.
+If you haven’t already got one, take a look at our article on picking the best hedge trimmer or even a pole saw as they need the same treatment.
 We provide a guide so that you know what you are looking for and reviews of some of the best models on the market.

 You need to establish a simple system for quickly cleaning and lubricating your hedge trimmer blades after every use.
 Here we provide that simple hedge trimmer maintenance system.
-We have tried this and have found the whole thing from start to finish takes less than 10 minutes.
+I have tried this and have found my routine from start to finish takes less than 10 minutes.
 There’s really no excuse.
-If you don't implement some sort of system then you will end up looking for replacement blades for hedge trimmers instead.
+If you don't implement some sort of system then you will end up where your stuck looking for alternative blades for hedge trimmers instead.

-SAFETY NOTE: Before cleaning and lubricating your hedge trimmer, make sure the battery is removed from the machine.
+SAFETY NOTE: Before cleaning and lubricating your hedge trimmer, make sure the battery is removed from the tool.

 How To Clean Hedge Trimmer Blades